holodeck-b2b/hb2b-as2/README.md

 # Holodeck B2B AS2
 This project contains an extension for Holodeck B2B that adds support for the AS2 message exchange protocol to the Holodeck B2B Core.
-The primary reason for developing this extension is to enable an easy migration from AS2 to AS4 using just one gateway.
-Using this extension switching from AS2 to AS4 is just a matter of updating the P-Mode of the message exchange to be migrated.
-Note that this is not a standalone implementation of AS2.
+It is meant to enable an easy migration from AS2 to AS4 using just one gateway.
+Using this extension, switching from AS2 to AS4 is simply a matter of updating the P-Mode of the message exchange to be migrated.

 ## Features
 * P-Mode based configuration